gbattra/CS5330/P3/report03.md

 <img width=150px src="images/examples/threshold/multi_threshold.png">

 ## Segment
 This step succeeds the threshold step and labels each region with an id, coloring the regions as well.
 To segment an image, press `s`.
 The user will be prompted to enter the max number of regions to segment.
+While this step does not discard regions that are considered too small to constitute an object for recognition (`< MAX_REGION_PIXELS`), the `Feature` step will ignore small regions when computing features and so they will not be labeled or classified by the system.

 **Examples:**
 <br>